 The successful development of our product candidates is highly uncertain.
 At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the remainder of the development of our product candidates.
 As a result, we are not able to reasonably estimate the period, if any, in which material net cash inflows may commence from our product candidates, including migalastat HCl or any of our other preclinical product candidates.
-This uncertainty is due to the numerous risks and uncertainties associated with the conduct, duration and cost of clinical trials, which vary significantly over the life of a project as a result of evolving events during clinical development, including:
+This uncertainty is due to the numerous risks and uncertainties associated with the conduct, duration and cost of clinical trials, which vary significantly over the life of a project as a result of evolving events during clinical development, including the following:

-- the number of clinical sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that ultimately participate in the trials; - the results of our clinical trials; and - any mandate by the U.S. Food and Drug Administration (FDA) or other regulatory authority to conduct clinical trials beyond those currently anticipated.
+- · the number of clinical sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that ultimately participate in the trials; - · the results of our clinical trials; and - · any mandate by the FDA or other regulatory authority to conduct clinical trials beyond those currently anticipated.

 Our expenditures are subject to additional uncertainties, including the terms and timing of regulatory approvals, and the expense of filing, prosecuting, defending and enforcing any patent claims or other intellectual property rights.
 We may obtain unexpected results from our clinical trials.
 We may elect to discontinue, delay or modify clinical trials of some product candidates or focus on others.
 In addition, GSK has considerable influence over and decision-making authority related to our migalastat HCl program.
-A change in the outcome of any of the foregoing variables with respect to the development of a
+A change in the outcome of any of the foregoing variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development, regulatory approval and commercialization of that product candidate.
+For example, if the FDA or other regulatory authorities were to require us to conduct clinical trials beyond those which we currently anticipate, or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
+Drug development may take several years and millions of dollars in development costs.